UnleashTheCode/multipleSSH/README.md

 ```

 ```
-usage: sshexec [-h] file command
+usage: sshexec [-h] [-v] file command

 Execute SSH commands on multiple machines.

 positional arguments:
   file           Path to the file containing IP addresses command        Command to execute on each machine.
 Use {ip} to include the IP in the command.

 options:
   -h, --help     show this help message and exit
+  -v, --verbose  Enable verbose output
 ```
 > for this you can also use {ip} in the `command`